ShaunFerris/Coding-Note-Taking/Webdev - React - The Context API.md

 Much of this note is taken from the official React docs, a much better source of information than the React course on free code camp which was my primary source until I realised how out of date it is.
 The docs are found [here](https://react.dev/learn/passing-data-deeply-with-context).

-For a look at a project that was made to help learn about context, see: [[Project Notes - Budget App]].

 Managing state is a crucial part of most React applications, and as discussed in other notes in this repo, is often done by passing props between components, from parent component to child.

 However it quickly gets annoying and verbose when you need to pass props through many intermediary components, or if many components in your system need access to the same data.
 Context lets the parent component make information available to ANY components in the tree below it, without explicitly passing it as props through all of the intermediary child components.